See below for answers to questions you may have.

 Pilates should always be considered to be “work in progress”.
 If you are brand new to this form of exercise it takes a while to learn how to isolate the core muscles.
 Once you do find them, you will be able to work yourself harder even when performing basic moves.
 This may not happen during your first course although many do feel an improvement in their standing and sitting posture which helps decrease back pain and other niggles.
 Once you have identified the core muscles you will feel stronger.

 Will I become more toned?

-Pilates, when performed regularly, positively changes the tone and shape of the body, improves core stability and posture.
-How long this takes depends on how often you practice Pilates.
-Pilates is not a quick fix; it will significantly improve your abdominal muscular endurance because you will spend much of a Pilates class performing abdominal, lower back and core specific exercises.
-If you are starting at a lower fitness level or with a weak core, you can definitely make these areas stronger with Pilates.
-It can also help you focus, breathe and move with more grace and flexibility.
+When performed regularly, these classes can positively change the tone and shape of the body, improve core stability and posture.
+How long this takes depends on how often you practice.
+Pilates and PureStretch are not a quick fix; both forms of exercise will significantly improve your abdominal muscular endurance because routines focus on abdominal, lower back and core specific exercises.
+You will also learn how to focus, breathe and move with more grace and flexibility.

 Will I burn calories/lose weight?

-While Pilates has definite benefits, its strongest suit is certainly not weight loss.
+While both Pilates and PureStretch have definite benefits, its strongest suit is certainly not weight loss.
 A 2006 study found that body weight and body fat was not significantly affected in adult females using a regular Pilates routine.
 A 2004 study found that Pilates does help improve flexibility but does not significantly affect body composition, even after six months of training.
-That said, Pilates does such a good job strengthening your core, reducing risk of injury and improving your flexibility, it will help keep you from getting sidelined with an injury — which means you can work out more consistently.
+That said, Pilates and PureStretch both do such a good job strengthening your core, reducing risk of injury and improving your flexibility, they will help keep you from getting sidelined with an injury — which means you can work out more consistently.

 Is Pilates suitable for men?